-We compare our method with some state-of-the-art feature matching based methods: FCGF~\cite{choy2019fully}, D3Feat\cite{bai2020d3feat}, Predator\cite{huang2021predator}, and Lepard\cite{li2022lepard}.
-For the sake of fairness and unity, we utilize the RANSAC to give the registration results.
-As shown in the TABLE.\ref{tab.3dmatch}, our method achieves the best registration recall.
-In Fig.\ref{ablay_3dmatch}, we found that our method can offer more reliable candidate correspondences for the RANSAC process.
+We compare our method with several state-of-the-art feature matching methods, including FCGF\cite{choy2019fully}, D3Feat\cite{bai2020d3feat}, Predator\cite{huang2021predator}, and Lepard\cite{li2022lepard}.
+For fairness, we use RANSAC to estimate the final rigid transformation for all methods.
+As shown in Table~\ref{tab.3dmatch}, our method achieves the best registration recall.
+Figure~\ref{ablay_3dmatch} further shows that our method provides more reliable candidate correspondences for the RANSAC process.

-\subsection{Non-Rigid datasets: 4DMatch and 4DLoMatch}
+\subsection{Non-Rigid Datasets: 4DMatch and 4DLoMatch}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

-4DMatch/4DLoMatch\cite{li2022lepard} is an benchmark generated by the animation sequences from DeformingThings4D\cite{li20214dcomplete}.
-We follow the dataset split provided in \cite{li2022lepard}, which has a wide range of overlap ratio, that $45\%$-$92\%$ in 4DMatch and $15\%$-$45\%$ in 4DLoMatch.
+4DMatch and 4DLoMatch\cite{li2022lepard} are benchmarks generated from animation sequences in DeformingThings4D\cite{li20214dcomplete}.
+We follow the dataset split provided in\cite{li2022lepard}.
+The overlap ratio ranges from $45\%$ to $92\%$ in 4DMatch and from $15\%$ to $45\%$ in 4DLoMatch.

-\subsubsection{Metrics.}
+\subsubsection{Metrics}

-Following Lepard\cite{li2022lepard}, we utilize two evaluation metrics to evaluate the quality of predicted matches.
-(1) \uline{Inlier ratio (IR)}: This measure denotes the correct fraction in the correspondences prediction $\mathcal{K}_{pred}$.
-We define it as:
+Following Lepard\cite{li2022lepard}, we use two evaluation metrics to assess the quality of predicted matches.

+\textbf{Inlier Ratio (IR).} This metric measures the proportion of correct correspondences in the predicted correspondence set $\mathcal{K}_{pred}$: